 - Drain the rhubarb and pat it dry.

 - Then toss the rhubarb with a tablespoon of flour.
-This will help to absorb extra moisture.
+This helps to absorb extra moisture.

 How To Store Rhubarb Custard Pie

-I like to make pie when I know all – or most – of it will be eaten on the same day it’s made.
+I like to make pie when I know all or most of it will be eaten on the same day it’s made.
 It’s flakiest and most tender then, at its utmost enjoyable best!
+When some pie remains, I do refrigerate the leftovers.
+Cover the pie tightly in plastic wrap and keep it in the fridge for up to 3 days.

 Rhubarb Custard Pie